leeb2828/first_spark_app/README.md

 - Create a new directory called "my_app" and navigate to that directory from the terminal.
 - Inside the my_app directory, create a pom.xml file.

-- Go to the Java Spark documentation at http://sparkjava.com/tutorials/maven-setup and copy their example of a pom.xml file into your own.
+- Go to the documentation at http://sparkjava.com/tutorials/maven-setup and copy their example of a pom.xml file into your own.

 - Edit the groupid to say "my_app" and groupid to say "com.leehaney" (add your own name instead of mine).
 Your artifactid is the root folder of your project.
 Your root folder is what contains your pom.xml file and src folder.
 It is where you will compile